dan7800/RepackagedAndroid/README.md

   4. Run "vagrant ssh" to enter the virtual machine
 2. All included projects will be in "~/Workspace/" in the VM

+## Requirements

+1. Linux or possibly OSX only.
+Windows is not supported at this time.
+Hence, the management has provided a lovely vagrant VM

 ## Analysis Engine Project Setup:

 1. MAKE SURE YOU HAVE A JDK INSTALLED AND ON YOUR PATH